 If you’re like me, you’re crazy about your fur baby.
-One look at their sweet face and your heart melts like butter.
+One look at their sweet face and your heart melts like ice cream on a steamy summer day.

 You’ve always thought of your pets as members of your family.
 You give them plenty of love and affection.
 And that’s why you probably decided to create your pet-related business.
 Sure, you’d like to make money.
 Who wouldn’t?
 But your business is also a labor of love.